A weak version of the $\varepsilon$-Dvoretzky conjecture for normed spaces: Introduction

 where $| \cdot|$ is the standard Euclidean norm in $\RR^n$. \end{theorem}

 Theorem \ref{thm_1046} can be reformulated as stating that any centrally-symmetric convex body $K \subseteq \RR^n$ has a central $k$-dimensional section that is nearly spherical.

-The estimate (\ref{eq_1035}) is taken from Schechtman \cite{schechtman}, and its proof utilizes an influential approach by V. Milman to Dvoretzky's theorem which emphasizes the role of the concentration of measure phenomena \cite{Mil71, ConjectureStatement}.
+The estimate (\ref{eq_1035}) is taken from Paouris and Valettas \cite{PV}, and it improves upon an earlier bound by Schechtman \cite{schechtman} by a factor that is logarithmic in $\eps$, which in turn improves upon an estimate by Gordon \cite{G} by a factor which is nearly $1 / \eps$.
+All of these proofs utilize a highly influential approach by V. Milman to Dvoretzky's theorem which emphasizes the role of the concentration of measure phenomena, and which has found applications in several branches of mathematics \cite{Mil71, ConjectureStatement}.

 However, the dependence on $1/\eps$ in the estimate (\ref{eq_1035}) is exponential.
-It was conjectured by Milman that the actual dependence on $\eps$ in Dvoretzky's theorem should be polynomial.
+It was suggested by Milman \cite{MilmanTopology} that the actual dependence on $\eps$ in Dvoretzky's theorem should perhaps be polynomial.
 This is the conjectural {\it almost-isometric} variant of Dvoretzky's theorem.
 This conjecture holds true in the case when $k = 2$ (see \cite{MilmanTopology}) or when the norm $\| \cdot \|$ is assumed $1$-symmetric, i.e., when

 for all vectors $(x_1,\ldots,x_n) \in \RR^n$, for any permutation $\pi \in S_n$ and for any choice of signs.
 See Bourgain-Lindenstrauss \cite{Bourgain}, Tikhomirov \cite{Tikhomirov} and Fresen \cite{Fresen} for analysis of the $1$-symmetric case.